altocodenl/tagaway/readme.md

 - Upload
    - Allow only jpeg & png.
-   - Report automatically for file extensions that are not allowed, for future expansion of formats.
    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
    - See progress when uploading files, using a progress bar.
    - Ignore images that already were uploaded (by hash check).
-   - Upload more files while uploading files.
-   - Retry on error.
-   - Add one or more tags to a certain upload batch.
+   - Add one or more tags to the next upload batch.
    - Allow to go back to browse while files are being uploaded in the background.
    - Refresh list of pics periodically if there's an upload in the background.
+   - See previous uploads.

 - Account & payment
+   - Login/logout.
    - Signup with invite.
-   - Login/logout.
    - Recover/reset/change password.
    - Store auth log.